Definitions Used in Resort Guides

 The key issue at Vail is the condition of the back bowls, which contain over half the skiable acreage and give the area its distinctive character.
 Due to Colorado's extremely dry snow and the southern exposure, one might question how often such an area would be open.
 Fortunately Vail's snowfall is high enough to get the Back Bowls open before Christmas about 75% of the time.
 A 4 foot base is usually sufficient as the terrain is not super steep and there is much less wind than at the major West Coast areas (Mammoth, Squaw, Bachelor, Whistler) with comparable open bowls.
 Through January, the weather is cold enough (average high temps barely 20F, average low temps in single digits) to keep the southern exposure from being a major problem.

 By February the exposure is definitely a factor in Back Bowl surface conditions.
 However, the bowls are not a uniform south face.
 There are five separate bowls which all have wraparound exposures from east to west facing.
-There are also a few northeast and northwest lines to ski in Sunup and Sundown Bowls.
+Blue Sky Basin, added in 2000, is about 60% north facing.
 Therefore, on a warm spring day conditions will be enjoyable if you're in the right place at the right time of day.
 There can be occasional closures for visibility during heavy storms or in spring for icy or crusty conditions.

 The innumerable groomed and mogul runs on the front side of the mountain face mostly north and snow preservation is excellent.

 There is a modest difference in snowfall from east (higher as you get closer to Vail Pass and the Gore Range) to west as the area is about 7 miles across at the higher elevations.
 The lowest 1,000 feet of Vail get less snow, but only a small part of Vail's terrain is below 9,000 feet and nearly all of it has snowmaking to compensate.
 The two major base facilities at Vail Village and Lionshead are about 1 mile apart.
-March is the highest snowfall month, but not by a statistically significant margin.
+There is minimal variation in average snowfall by month from November to April.

 Cruising: The classic cruisers run 1,100 vertical from the Mountaintop Express to MidVail with usually ideal snow conditions.
 There's another large group from top to bottom of the Lionshead gondola for 2,000 vertical.
 These runs are somewhat dependent on snowmaking at the bottom.
 Between these areas is the Avanti Express (about 1,700 vertical), where most areas will be groomed but there are some short steeper sections where moguls can grow for a few days.
 Riva Ridge, which runs the full 3,100 vertical, is similar in variety.
 For a steep cruise, often Roger's or Blue Ox off the Highline chair will be groomed.